CodosaurusLLC/CodosaurusLLC.github.io/about.md

 lest they attract the wrong recruiters.)&nbsp;
-Now I'm trying to break into [Elixir](https://elixir-lang.org/){:rel="nofollow" target="_new"}, having been learning it on and off for a few years, including some open source contributions, but I haven't landed any _paid_ work in it yet.
+Now I'm trying to break into [Elixir](https://elixir-lang.org/){:rel="nofollow" target="_new"}, having been learning it on and off for several years, including some open source contributions, but I haven't landed any _paid_ work in it yet.